COVID-19: Protecting healthcare workers

 In 2004, Ottawa created the Public Health Agency of Canada, which collaborates with the provinces, territories and the Chief Medical Officers of Health.
 The virus was identified early, contacts associated with the cases were tested and quarantined, and the public was kept well informed.
 However, one of the problems that remains unsolved concerns the payment of financial compensation to people placed in quarantine.

+So why should you care about your brain?
+Well, your ability to control your life is directly tied to the health of your brain.
+Optimize the brain and you dramatically increase your abilities.
+For you to realize your dreams in any area of your life, your brain must work right.
+When your brain works right, you work right.
+When your brain is troubled, you have trouble in your life.
 Physicians were eligible for the Income Stabilization Program associated with SARS if they had been quarantined, had SARS, had negative consequences for their hospital practices (eg, cancellations of elective surgery) or had lost income due to patients’ reluctance to visit their office.
 They received compensation of 80% of their salary for the period from March 14 to June 30, 2003, or 100% if the period concerned was from May 23 to June 30.
 The reference period was from September 1, 2002 to March 1, 2003.
 Later, doctors, nurses and paramedics received a total of $ 190 million.

 This type of program should be available to all physicians and health care professionals across Canada.